trst1690/Project2_Test/README.md

 * Used split function to separate one column into two

-* Created numpy arrays for both columns (column ids), combining with original dfs
+* Created numpy arrays for both columns (column ids), combining original dfs

 * Renamed columns, converted columns to float data type and formatted date columns to datetime format